Children’s Contact Services

 Evaluation of Children’s Contact Services grant activity

-We have engaged the Australian Institute of Family Studies (AIFS) to undertake an evaluation of the Children’s Contact Services grant activity.
+We engaged the Australian Institute of Family Studies (AIFS) to undertake an evaluation of the Children’s Contact Services grant activity.

 - the program operates in accordance with, and achieves the objectives of, the relevant guiding documents (including the Grant Opportunity Guidelines and the Guiding Principles Framework for Good Practice)